Christian de Mechel

 D ouce tells about the drawings, »Mr. Coxe proceeds to say that four of the subjects in M. de Mechel's work are not in the drawings, but were copied from Hollar.
 It were to be wished that he had specified them«.

 So Douce quotes William Coxe for saying that 4 of Mechel's pictures are not taken from the drawings in question.
-This is true enough, because if one compares Mechel's copperplates with the drawings that are in the sketchbook today, the Expulsion, the king, the bishop and the old woman are missing.
-Coxe might then be right that they were missing in the 1770ies, but Coxe is certainly not right in asserting that Mechel should have copied these 4 pictures after Hollar.
+This is true enough, because if one compares Mechel's copperplates with the drawings that are in the sketchbook, the Expulsion, the king, the bishop and the old woman are missing.
+But Coxe is certainly not right in asserting that Mechel should have copied these 4 pictures after Hollar.

 The triumph of Richess